bentonam/fakeit-examples/social/docs/n1ql/addresses.md

             "locality": address.locality
         } FOR address IN IFMISSING(addresses, [])
     END AS addresses
-FROM users AS u
+FROM social AS u
 USE KEYS 'user_123'
-LEFT NEST users AS addresses ON KEYS (
+LEFT NEST social AS addresses ON KEYS (
     ARRAY a.address_id FOR a IN (
         SELECT 'address_' || address_id AS address_id
-        FROM users AS address_lookup
+        FROM social AS address_lookup
         USE KEYS 'user_' || TOSTRING(u.user_id) || '_addresses'
         UNNEST address_lookup.addresses AS address_id
     ) END